fm4dd/gatemate-riscv/readme.md

 <img src="images/gatemate-e1.jpg" width="250px">
 &nbsp;<img src="images/riscv-color.svg" width="240px">

 This repository contains the Verilog project folders for the popular FPGA tutorial ["From Blinker to RISCV"](https://github.com/BrunoLevy/learn-fpga/tree/master/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV) by BrunoLevy.
-The original tutorial has been adapted for the [Gatemate E1 FPGA evaluation board](https://www.colognechip.com/programmable-logic/gatemate-evaluation-board/) made by Cologne Chips.
+The original tutorial has been adapted for the [Gatemate E1 FPGA evaluation board](https://www.colognechip.com/programmable-logic/gatemate-evaluation-board/) made by Cologne Chip.
 It describes a step-by-step implementation of the [FemtoRV](https://github.com/BrunoLevy/learn-fpga/tree/master/FemtoRV) softcore CPU, which is a minimalistic RISC-V CPU design written in Verilog.

 Most of the tutorial steps require only a pushbutton and a set of LEDs, they can be easily completed using the Gatemate E1 evaluation board "stand-alone".
 Only later exercises interface with additional hardware that need extra connectivity.
 For example, the UART serial output introduced in step17 can be achieved with Digilents [PMOD USBUART](https://digilent.com/reference/pmod/pmodusbuart/start).